osolaiman3/atflabel/README.md

     - Many found require breaking the limitations

 ###  OCR Capabilities
-- Chose a combination of tesseract and CRAFT text detector.
-This was in contrast with using better 3rd party APIs.
+Chose easy OCR.
+Wrote OCR module to be able to use multiple alternatives in the future.
+Choice was in contrast with using better 3rd party APIs.
 Goal is to detect multiple text orientations, keep track of their location and check for text validation.

+- Utilized R Tree to be able to search found text boxes near a found word/set of words

+- Did text post processing via lowercase, fuzzy text matching by 'word' in the string

+For using easyocr
 - Drawbacks
     - slower processing times
     - May miss things better resources like google vision may have
 - Pros
     - 3rd party APIs cannot be abused and keys cannot be taken if they are not in use
     - cost of running the models is less than utilizing third parties

+Application may have some accuracy issues, but plugging in better models/approaches should be easy to build on.

 ### Security
 - Form sanitization